arangodb/docs/drivers/spark-connector-new.md

 ## Demo

-Check out our [demo](https://github.com/arangodb/arangodb-spark-datasource/tree/main/demo) to learn more about the new ArangoDB Spark Datasource.
+Check out our [demo](https://github.com/arangodb/arangodb-spark-datasource/tree/main/demo) to learn more about ArangoDB Datasource for Apache Spark.